vertica/VerticaPy/docs/source/user_guide_full_stack_vdataframe_magic.rst

 'Pythonic' Invokation of Vertica Functions
 -------------------------------------------

-You can easily apply Vertica functions to your ``vDataFrame``.
+You can easily apply Vertica functions to your :py:mod:`vDataFrame`.
 Here, we use Vertica's COALESCE function to impute the 'age' of the passengers in our dataset.

 .. code-block:: ipython